IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 ![selectPolicy](doc/source/images/selectPolicy.png)
 * Enter your details and click **Submit.**
 ![buyPolicy](doc/source/images/buyPolicy.png)
-* After Successful registration you will see a success prompt and you will received the policy details on your registered mobile number.
+* After Successful registration you will see a success prompt and you will have received the policy details on your registered mobile number.
 ![success](doc/source/images/success.png)
 * You can now interact with chatbot and know your confidential information in a secure manner.
 ![chatFlow](doc/source/images/chatFlow.png)